Due to budget cuts, Food Finders’ Summer Food Service Program has been suspended until funding can be secured.

 In 2018, Food Finders Food Bank teamed up with CityBus, thanks to a grant from Enterprise Rent-a-Car Foundation, to provide free, fresh produce to our neighbors facing hunger!
 Produce distributions will took place from 4 pm – 5 pm daily, May 29 – August 3, 2018 at rotating locations around Tippecanoe County.

 Summer Food Service Program

 In 2018, Food Finders Food Bank acted as an SFSP sponsor for the ninth summer, ensuring that children across our service area had access to free, healthy meals!
 Food Finders sponsored 23 meal sites across seven counties.

-The Summer Food Service Program (SFSP) was created to serve nutritious meals to children (ages two-18) when the National School Lunch Program is not available.
-Participation is FREE and no registration is required!
+The Summer Food Service Program (SFSP) was created to serve nutritious meals to children 18 years and younger when the National School Lunch Program is not available.
+Participation is FREE & no registration is required!